parkrrrr/bdio/README.md

 At present, BDIOHID is a proof of concept.
 It currently supports only one Braille display, the HIMS SyncBraille.
 However, support for additional hardware that brltty can autodetect should be straightforward to add by merely adding records to `/etc/bdio.db`.

-**Important!** Currently, BDIOHID uses a **test** USB Product ID from [pid.codes](http://pid.codes).
-It is only suitable for development and testing work.
-Do not distribute hardware based on this VID/PID.

 ## What You Need

 The provided files are designed to work with a FriendlyArm NanoPi NEO.
 To build, you will need the following: